srobinson/a11y-tutorials/src/carousel/carousel.md

     * `label`: The label for the outer carousel region, included as the value of an `aria-label` (string; default is 'Selected videos')
     * `itemWidth`: The width in pixels of each slide item (integer; default is `300`)
     * `itemMargin`: The width in pixels of the margin between items (integer; default is `16`)
-    * `imageHeight`: The height in pixels of the image container (integer; default is `150`)
-    * `icon`: The icon that appears over the bottom left corner of the image (SVG string; default is a simple play icon)

 ## Variants and caveats

-* Some of the features, including the button controls and snap point CSS are enhancements and could be removed for brevity
+* Some of the features, including the button controls and snap point CSS are enhancements and could be removed for brevity.
 * The `IntersectionObserver` section of the script could be harnessed to support lazy loading of the images by switching from `data-src` to a true `src` when the slide intersects.
-The fixed image height area means a placeholder image of the same dimensions is not needed in this case, simplifying the implementation detail
+The fixed image height area means a placeholder image of the same dimensions is not needed in this case, simplifying the implementation detail.
-* Depending on where the carousel is used, a different icon might be needed (as supported in the options).
-The iPlayer icon for iPlayer content, for example.